 Normally, with a two-time closing loan, if anything were to happen to the borrower’s financial situation between the time construction starts and the time they are ready for the permanent loan, then they may have problems qualifying.

-With the single close loan, though, once the borrower is approved they’re approved.
-The buyer closes one time.
+With the single close loan, though, once the borrower is approved they are approved and the buyer closes one time.
 When construction is complete this loan becomes a permanent loan and the construction portion gets paid off from the permanent loan.

 The single close loan eliminates additional fees as well as the hassles that are usually associated with administering a construction loan.
 This loan requires only one application and once it’s approved there is no secondary approval process required.